Is Praziquantel Safe for Nursing Cats?

 Signs of Tapeworm Infections

-Recognizing the signs of a tapeworm infection in your cat is crucial.
-These may include:
+Identifying tapeworm infections in your cat is crucial.
+Common signs include:

 • Visible segments in the feces